Keith Jones, Ph.D.

 CONTACT INFORMATION

 Dr. Keith Jones received his B.A. in English from Covenant College and his M.A. in English Literature and Ph.D. in Renaissance English Literature from Saint Louis University.
-He served as a Visiting Assistant Professor in the English Department of Wheaton College for five years and has been a valued part of the Department of English and Literature at University of Northwestern since 2004.
+He served as a Visiting Assistant Professor in the English Department of Wheaton College for five years and has been a valued part of the Department of English & History at University of Northwestern since 2004.
+The Joneses have adopted three children from Vietnam.
+The experiences surrounding their adoptions continue to teach the family about trusting in God.
+Adopting children from Vietnam has also expanded Keith’s love of Vietnamese culture, literature, and cuisine.

 Specialty Areas